mfleisch5/Music/README.md

 Welcome to Music Editor!
 Here are a few answers to your questions.

-Notes must have a pitch and an octave.
-A pitch has to be a very specific value, so I made it an enum.
-I then gave pitches numbers and numbered notes from 0 to 119.
+Notes must have a pitch (int) and an octave (enum).
+Pitches have corresponding numbered notes from 0 to 119.

 Next we have measures.
 This was very integral to my design.
 I decided that pieces of music are just certain notes, and their list of beats.
-Notes, at any given time, are either a Head, A Sustain, or they are Rest (which I turned into an enum called BeatType), their volume, their instrument, and the time in which they start and end.
+Notes, at any given time, are either a Head, A Sustain, or they are Rest (an enum called BeatType), their volume, their instrument, and the time in which they start and end.

-##Model
+## Model
 I start with four fields: The piece, which is just a list of measures, the number of rows in the piece, and the highest and lowest note.
 This is because these four fields were the most manipulated and it was easier to call them.
 So, in order to manipulate pieces, we have readjust, addNote, edit, remove, and move.